platformsh/platformsh-docs/src/development/local.md

 ## Untethered Local

 Alternatively, you can also run the entire site locally on your computer.
 That is more performant as there's no extra latency to connect to a remote database and doesn't require an active Internet connection to work.
 However, it does require running all necessary services (databases, search servers, etc.) locally.
-These can be setup however you prefer, although Platform.sh recommends using a virtual machine to make it easier to share configuration between developers.
+These can be set up however you prefer, although Platform.sh recommends using a virtual machine to make it easier to share configuration between developers.

 To synchronize data from an environment on Platform.sh, consult the documentation for each [service](/configuration/services.md).
 Each service type has its own native data import/export process and Platform.sh does not get in the way of that.
 It's also straightforward to [download user files](/tutorials/exporting.md#downloading-files) from your application using rsync.